Friday, 16 June 2023

 A delicious shelf of liqueurs along with capers which grow everywhere

-We passed a wee van with fresh herbs and vegetables for sale.
+We passed a wee van selling fresh herbs and vegetables.
+This gardeners produce had almost sold out

 'Very narrow streets'

-This staircase was gorgeous with bright ceramics of fish on the risers
+This staircase was gorgeous with bright ceramic fish on the risers

 Strange blowsy exotic flowers dripping over a wall